Ka'ak: Tunisia

+Ka'ak warqa (كعك ورقة) is a rose-scented almond cookie made in Zaghouan, Tunisia.
+Date-filled ka'ak are made for Eid al-Fitr.

 Yemen

 In Yemen, ka'ak was traditionally made by kneading dough with oil, battered eggs and sugar, with a sparse additive of black cumin (Nigella sativa).
 The dough was made thick and kneaded thoroughly, until all ingredients were mixed together.
 When formed into the traditional shape, they were set out on a tray until the dough rises, after which the dough was brushed with egg yolk, and baked.
 Clarified butter (samneh) was often brushed on top of the dough.
 Ka'ak was the traditional pastry eaten by the Jews of Yemen during the feast of Purim.